ydafalla/D-S-tream-of-Anomalies/Readme.md

 ## Introduction:
-The project is about trying to detect anomalies using other features as columns.
+The project is about trying to detect anomalies in a dataset using other features as columns.

 The data was obatined from the following link: